All Things Vintage: Flapper fashion era #AprilA2Z

 Good-morning, kittens and dawgs!
 Let me point out that if you voted in the April 1st BoTBs, then you’ll find the outcome listed in my side menu on a sticky note.
 Thank you joining me for today’s edition of All Things Vintage!

-The roaring 20s was full of mischief, but I am 99.9999% sure my grandma or great-grandma was NOT a flapper girl.
+The roaring 20s was full of mischief, but I am 99.9999% sure my grandma or great-grandma were NOT flapper girls.

 1920women-e1316073797589